techniccontroller/wordclock_esp8266/README.md

 # Wordclock 2.0

-Wordclock 2.0 with ESP8266 and NTP time
+Wordclock 2.0 with ESP8266 and NTP time.

 More details on my website: https://techniccontroller.com/word-clock-with-wifi-and-neopixel/